-If your child has suffered harm caused by cyberbullying, you should contact the child injury lawyers of James M. Poe, P.C., without delay.
+If your child has suffered harm caused by cyberbullying, you should contact the child injury lawyers of The Poe Law Firm, without delay.
 We serve clients in Atlanta and throughout Georgia.
 We can provide a free consultation and discuss the steps you can take to protect your child from this potentially devastating form of bullying.

 What Is Cyberbullying?

 Bullying is when one person uses some form of power – whether physical or verbal – to control another person in some way.
 Bullying often involves making threats, spreading damaging rumors, attacking another verbally or exerting power by deliberately excluding or ignoring another person.
 In-person bullying typically involves some form of physical contact such as shoving, kicking or hitting.

 Cyberbullying is simply another method by which a person exerts control over another.
 However, this form of bullying is unique because it is accomplished through the use of technology.

 The proliferation of digital communication devices makes damaging another person by this method as easy and as simple as pushing a button.
 Most young people have access to a smart phone or computer.
 The ability to bully a person through the Internet adds an alarming element to a national bullying epidemic.
 The bullying can take the form of posting embarrassing photos or videos or posting degrading, humiliating, demeaning or embarrassing comments.
 In some cases, the bullying involves creating a false profile and offering sexual services to others.